Antiz96/arch-update/README.md

 ## Description

-A (.desktop) clickeable icon that automatically changes to act as a pacman update notifier/applier, easy to integrate with any DE/WM, docks, launchbars or app menus.
+A (.desktop) clickeable icon that automatically changes to act as a pacman update notifier/applier, easy to integrate with any DE/WM, docks, launch bars or app menus.
 <br>
 Optionnal support for the AUR (through [yay](https://aur.archlinux.org/packages/yay "yay") or [paru](https://aur.archlinux.org/packages/paru "paru")) and desktop notifications.